Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: Covariance Matrix after Measurements

 \section{Covariance Matrix after Measurements}

-We follow the approach in \cite{WeedbrookRMP2012GaussianQI} to derive the covariance matrix of the remaining modes after performing a quadrature measurement (displacement or momentum) on one mode.
+We follow the approach of Ref.~\cite{WeedbrookRMP2012GaussianQI} to derive the covariance matrix of the remaining modes after performing a quadrature measurement (displacement or momentum) on a single mode.
 Given the initial covariance matrix of the quantum network $\mathbf{V}$, we partition it according to the measured mode and the remaining modes as

-where $\mathbf{V}_{\rm M}$ is the covariance matrix of the measured mode, $\mathbf{V}_{\rm Re}$ is the covariance matrix of the remaining modes, and $\mathbf{V}_{\rm col}$ contains the initial correlations between these two parts.
+where $\mathbf{V}_{\rm M}$ is the covariance matrix of the measured mode, $\mathbf{V}_{\rm Re}$ is the covariance matrix of the remaining modes, and $\mathbf{V}_{\rm col}$ contains the correlations between these two subsystems.
 After the measurement, the covariance matrix of the remaining modes becomes

 where the diagonal matrix $\Pi = {\rm Diag}(1,0)$ for a displacement measurement, $\Pi = {\rm Diag}(0,1)$ for a momentum measurement, and $(\Pi \mathbf{V}_{\rm M} \Pi)^{-1}$ denotes the pseudoinverse operation.
-By applying the transformation (\ref{eq:Vmeasure}) sequentially for each measurement described in Sec.~\ref{sec:entanglementtransfer}, we obtain the final covariance matrix for the two remaining modes $b_{N+1}$ and $b_{2N}$.
+By applying the transformation in Eq.~(\ref{eq:Vmeasure}) sequentially for each measurement described in Sec.~\ref{sec:entanglementtransfer}, we obtain the final covariance matrix of the two remaining modes $b_{N+1}$ and $b_{2N}$.